Colour History

 The Middle Ages

 During the Middle Ages, Paracelsus reintroduced the knowledge and philosophy of colour using the power of the colour rays for healing along with music and herbs.
-Unfortunately, the poor man was hounded throughout Europe and ridiculed for his work.
-Most of his manuscripts were burnt, but now he is thought of, by many, to be one of the greatest doctors and healers of his time.
-A man, it would seem, very much ahead of his time.
-Not only do we now use Colour Therapy once again, but, his other ideas, using herbs and music in healing, can also be seen reflected in many of the complementary therapies now quite commonplace.
+Unfortunately, he was ridiculed and many of his manuscripts were burnt.
+Today, he is considered a pioneering doctor and healer, very much ahead of his time.

 Issac Newton a pioneer of colour